 Interestingly, 71 percent of Hill respondents said they follow news about campaigns and elections because they enjoy it, as did 65 percent in the private sector and 47 percent of federal executives.
 Also, 58 percent on the Hill said they need to follow the news to stay up-to-date for their jobs, compared with 64 percent of the private sector and 24 percent in the executive branch.

-This article appears in the March 12, 2012, edition of National Journal Daily.
+This article appears in the March 12, 2012 edition of NJ Daily.